stoffee/csp-k8s-hcp/README.md

 Each module was coded with <strong>variables</strong> to allow for customization.

-This

-    managed by the HCP (HashiCorp Cloud Platform) -- the quickest and most secure and repeatable way to do so.
+-- the quickest and most secure and repeatable way to do so.

 Code in this repo include customizations added to address vulnerabilities which are identified by tfsec, Trivey, Checkov, and other static scans of Terraform HCL.